 They can be pointed in any direction, to mean anything: To law enforcement, rising crime usually means police departments need more officers, or that prison sentences aren’t high enough to deter crime.
 To criminal justice reform advocates, the same statistics might show that, in context, crime is down, and long-term legislative changes to the criminal code are working.

 So how do we interpret California’s crime statistics?
-What does a spike in homicides in 2020 mean?
-Why did property crime go down in the first year of the pandemic?
+What to make of the fact that 2023 has started with a string of back-to-back-to-back mass shootings?
+Or that a spike in homicides in the first year of the pandemic continued the following year, while property crime increased after a 2020 dip?
 How many years of data do we need to create responsive policy?

 The answer, according to those who study the issue – and aren’t running for office or stoking a political agenda — is: Don’t jump to conclusions.

-For one thing, the way crime data is collected in California and across the country is inconsistent and doesn’t always provide a clear picture of how much crime is happening, who’s committing it and who is being victimized.
+For one thing, the way crime data is collected in California and across the country is inconsistent.
 Law enforcement agencies self-report their crime data to the FBI, which each year publishes the Uniform Crime Reporting Program.
 The California Department of Justice then produces statewide reports from those numbers.

 But not every department reports its statistics.
 And among those that do, some don’t report all their data — or report the information differently.
 Some jurisdictions log every incident; others only report crimes that lead to incarceration.

 Then there are the circumstances beyond the bounds of each jurisdiction.
 In the 2020 data, the first year of pandemic lockdowns, some police departments and sheriff’s offices across the state made fewer arrests for lower-level crimes.
 Fewer people were taken to jail, and a number of people incarcerated in jails and prisons were granted early releases.

 Researchers are also wary of sweeping conclusions about crime spikes, knowing long-range data may reveal far less alarming trends.